Mr-Sz/Mr-Sz/README.md

 - 👋 Hi, I’m Shahroz Ahmad Khan (@Mr-Sz).
-- 👀 I’m interested in UAVs and Everything CS.
+- 👀 I’m interested in UAVs and Everything Video Games.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on Anything that will help me grow as an Engineer.
+- 💞️ I’m looking to collaborate on Anything that will help me grow as an Engineer/Developer.